 After three years of marriage and going on to the fifth year of broken promises; I was on a constant rollercoaster of emotions and fears.
 Due to the exhaustion of it all my hope turned into a fierce warrior.
 There was no more time to sit in a puddle.
 It was time for a change and I just had to do it.

 I had no idea how to change it all.
-I just knew it wasn’t a matter of taking control at this point, it was a matter of knowing it had to be me to start a change.
+I just knew it wasn’t a matter of taking control at this point.
+It was a matter of knowing it had to be me to start a change.
 Me just sitting there in hope was not effective.

-Shock came to my family when after years of me declining invitations to church services and bible study groups finally turned to a “Yes, what time does it start?” came out of my mouth.
+Shock came to my family when after years of declining invitations to church services and bible study groups finally turned to a “Yes, what time does it start?” came out of my mouth.
 I remember my sister not knowing how to even respond at that point.
 It was the first time my tone was not of annoyance saying, “Just stop asking already!”

-Due to pride and fear of strangers recognizing my unstable marriage, I was not ready to attend to a church service yet so instead I attended a bible study class with my sister called ‘Freedom.’
+Due to pride and fear of strangers recognizing my unstable marriage, I was not ready to attend to a church service yet so instead I attended a bible study class called ‘Freedom.’
 The Freedom class with lead by two ministers that had been married for close to 20 years and had restored their marriage from addictions.
 Their testimony brought passion to lead a small group to teach that there is freedom and restoration from any form of addiction.

 But God is a humorous God.

-My prayer today for you as a reader is that as you follow along on the Testimony Tour, your love for Christ ignites.
+My prayer for you as a reader is that as you follow the Testimony Tour, your love for Christ ignites.
 If you have not yet received Jesus as your Savior, I pray that you find hope and passion in the upcoming posts that will lead you to the arms of Jesus.